otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/game-development-stream/02-tilemap.md

 ### Task One

-Create a background for your levels.
-You can use a simple color or a more complex image.
+Create a parallax background for your levels.
+You can use multiple layers of images that move at different speeds to create a sense of depth.
 The background should not distract from the gameplay, but it should add to the overall aesthetic of the game.

 ---